 We highly recommend the optional purchase of snorkeling or diving packages available on site.
 Lunch in Caleta Buena.
 Your tour leader will provide background on one of Cuba’s staples and primary export products, rum, and lead a sampling session to enable participants to appreciate the various varieties available in the local marketplace and their unique nuances.
 Late afternoon transfer to Cuba’s capital, Havana with dinner enroute at El Ajiaco, a Cuban specialty restaurant in the fishing village of Cojimar.

-Accommodation in Havana at Hotel Copacabana (or similar).
+Accommodation in Havana at Hotel Sevilla (or similar).

 After breakfast, transfer east of Havana.
 We’ll ride from the Escaleras de Jaruco Park (a Natural Protected Landscape) north to the towns of Hershey and Santa Cruz with elevated views of the north coast enroute.
 Some of the plants in the park include male cedar, mahogany, white quava, cigua, caisimón, white oak, and a local shiny-leafed poison ivy plant called “guao”.